joomla/user-interface-text/A-Z.md

 * don't use 'quarter' for dates; use the months, for example: 'expenses, Jan to Mar 2013'
 * when referring to 'today' (eg in a news article) make sure you include the date as well eg 'The minister announced today (14 June 2012) that…'

-#### eg, etc and ie
-Don't use full stops after or between these notations.
-User testing has shown that some people are not familiar with abbreviations such as eg, so consider your audience before abbreviating.

-#### etc
-* See eg, etc and ie

 #### Geography and regions
 Use lower case for north, south, east and west, except when they're part of a name or recognised region.
 So, 'the south-west' (compass direction), but 'the South West' (administrative region).
 Use lower case for: the north, the south of England, the south-west, north-east Scotland, south Wales, the west, western Europe, the far east, south-east Asia.
 Use upper case for: East End, West End (London), Middle East, Central America, South America, Latin America.

-#### Hyphenation
-Hyphenate:
-* 're-' words only if they start with 'e', eg re-evaluate
-* co-ordinate
-* co-operate

-Don't hyphenate:
-* email
-* reuse
-* reinvent
-* reorder
-* reopen

-If in doubt, don't use a hyphen

-#### ie
-* See eg, etc and ie

-#### Italics
-Don't use italics.
-Use 'single quotation marks' if referring to a document, scheme or initiative.

-#### Lists
-See bullets and steps

 #### Log in, Log out
 Login is one word (not hyphenated) when it's a noun eg go to the login page